Anatolii Kutsevol: Biography

 Anatolii Kutsevol was born in Kyiv.
-Graduated from Taras Shevchenko National University of Kyiv with a Master of Philology diploma (2007), obtained a diploma in Economics (2009) and a Master of Public Administration (2013) in the National Academy for Public Administration of the President of Ukraine.
+In 2007, Anatolii Kutsevol graduated from the Taras Shevchenko National University of Kyiv, where he received Master of Philology (Language Interpretation and Translation).
+Later, in 2009, he received a Specialist degree in Finance.

-Holds a Ph.D. in Public Administration (2021).
+In 2013, Anatolii Kutsevol received a Master of Public Administration (MPA) at the National Academy for Public Administration under the President of Ukraine.
+In 2021, he received a PhD in public administration.
+He holds a Ph.D. in Public Administration (2021).